 Traditionally, in the past, cooking methods were shared orally (no cookbooks or websites!) and handed down from generation to generation.
 During medieval times, the Irish Christmas meal consisted mainly of meat: goose, duck, beef, sheep and pork were on the menu, usually turned on the roasting spit in the halls of chieftains….
 In later centuries, the spit had become the kitchen oven and, by the late 18th century, vegetables and fruits were being added to the table during the Irish Christmas.
 This was also the time when Christmas cakes and puddings became more popular and when dried fruits and Irish whiskey started to be used in the recipes.
 Well, this doesn’t sound so different from what we’d have on our tables nowadays.

-Christmas cakes and puddings which have aquired a seasonal status by now, had to be prepared weeks in advance.
-Preparations began weeks in advance for these cakes and puddings.
+Preparations began weeks in advance for Christmas cakes and puddings.
 So, too, did the slaughter of cattle and pigs.
 The latter were shared out with others.
 While the majority poor simply shared with their immediate family and neighbours, the traditional division among the gentry in the early 19th century was as follows:

 - The head, tongue and feet: the blacksmith